onsigntv/apps/docs/USERCONF.md

 # User Configuration

 Apps are meant to be configurable by the end-user, who doesn't necessarily have knowledge about HTML5 or programming in general.
-To empower the user to change the app all you need to do is add some extra `<meta>` tags to your *HTML5 App Template*.
+To empower the user to change the app, you can choose between using our custom [`__config__` function](#the-config-function) or adding some extra `<meta>` tags to your *HTML5 App Template*.

 Once the user fills the options you provided OnSign TV **renders** the final HTML that will be sent to players.
 Before rendering, your app is called an *HTML5 template*, because it needs to be filled in with user values and rendered with [Jinja](http://jinja.pocoo.org/docs/dev/templates/) in order to be converted to a regular HTML5 page.